 Here’s an example of a compliant Wix form:

-There are other effective ways to turn your website visitors into subscribers.
+There are other effective ways to turn your website visitors into contacts.

 These methods require what’s known as a keyword.
 You may have heard this referred to as text-to-join.